United States Regiments & Batteries > New YorkInfantry

 The regiment lost 4 enlisted men mortlally wounded, 7 enlisted men wounded, and 2 officers and 91 enlisted men missing or captured

-July 13 Mustered out under Lt.
-Colonel Lynch and Major Downing.
-Veterans and Recruits transferred to 82nd Regiment New York Infantry.
+July 13 The 42nd New York Infantry Regiment mustered out under the command of Lieutenant Colonel Lynch and Major Downing.
+Veterans and Recruits were transferred to 82nd Regiment New York Infantry.